jedt/mnist-streamlit/README.md

 # mnist-streamlit
-Pytorch training of MNIST dataset using a CNN and prediction model app with html5 canvas and streamlit
+Pytorch training of MNIST dataset using a CNN model.
+Also included is a prediction web app using an html5 canvas in streamlit

 <img src="https://github.com/jedt/mnist-streamlit/blob/main/eight.png" alt="eight" width="400"/>